dronavallipranav/rust-obfuscator/cryptify/README.md

-# labyrinth
+# cryptify

-`labyrinth` is a procedural macro crate for compile-time rust obfuscation.
+`cryptify` is a procedural macro crate for compile-time rust obfuscation.
 It provides the user with string encryption and compile-time determined flow obfuscation and random variables which survive compile-time optimization.

 [rust-obfuscator](https://github.com/dronavallipranav/rust-obfuscator) - Check out this auto obfuscator tool for easier usage and integration